Campaign of the Month: June 2014

 In the years following this precedence, many other dependents have been acquired through various means, often simply refugees or close family members of the Iron Dingoes itself, and they have continued to form an integral part of the unit as AsTechs or general technical labour pool (particularly in the Support Technical Group ).
 Dependents expecting combat are equipped with a F29 Tactical Security Helmet and a TCV-8 “Predator” Ballistic Mesh Tabard, as well as a pair of civilian military-style combat boots (BAR 2/3/3/1) and gloves (BAR 1/1/1/1), a heavy-duty portable work-light and a heavy pack.
 Most also acquire an Engineer’s Tool early in their “careers”.

-Over the past few years of garrison work and salvage operations on “The Factory”, several dependents have started to assume positions in administrative, technical and infantry slots in the unit.
-Although not as effective as full-time recruitment, their loyalty is without question, and consistently brings some of their damaged units back to full strength.
+Following several years of garrison work and salvage operations on “The Factory”, dependents began to assume positions in administrative, technical and infantry slots in the unit.
+Although not as effective as full-time recruitment, their loyalty is without question, and consistently brought some of their damaged units back to full strength.